Connect with others who understand.

 Aim for Progress, Not Perfection

-If recruiting others to eat like you doesn’t seem to be working, you’ll need to refocus on your goals and learn to make an anti-inflammatory diet work with your lifestyle, not against it.
+If recruiting others to eat like you doesn’t seem to be working, you’ll need to focus on your own goals and learn to make an anti-inflammatory diet work with your lifestyle, not against it.
 Unless you have specific food triggers that must be completely avoided, the goal of an anti-inflammatory diet is to eat well most of the time.
 Focus on the wonderful new foods you’re adding to your diet rather than what you’re restricting.
 An all-or-nothing mentality usually backfires, so remember to be kind to yourself on the journey to better health.

 Talk With Others Who Understand